-In its first eight years, Intimate Spectacle has worked with some of Australia’s most exciting contemporary performance makers, including Nick Power, Branch Nebula, post, Vicki Van Hout, Sam Routledge, Cambodian Space Project, Erth, Team MESS and Lenine Bourke.
-We’ve produced 15 new works, and well over 100 seasons of 20 works, in every Australian state and territory, as well as Hong Kong, Malaysia, Cambodia, Germany, Spain, Netherlands, Hungary, Austria, Finland, and Chile.
+In its first ten years, Intimate Spectacle has worked with some of Australia’s most exciting contemporary performance makers, including Latai Taumoepeau, Brian Fuata, Jack Prest, Nick Power, Branch Nebula, post, Vicki Van Hout, Sam Routledge, Cambodian Space Project, Erth, Team MESS and Lenine Bourke.
+We’ve produced 20 new works, and well over 100 seasons, in every Australian state and territory, as well as Hong Kong, Malaysia, Cambodia, Germany, Spain, Netherlands, Hungary, Austria, Finland, and Chile.

-Recent highlights include Nick Power’s French/Australian collaboration featuring hip hop dance crews in Sydney and Paris, commissioned through the Major Festivals Initiative by Sydney, Adelaide & Brisbane Festivals, Two Crews (2020).
-Nick’s Between Tiny Cities continues to tour, with over 20 seasons to date, including Tanz im August (Berlin) to imPulsTanz (Vienna), Noorderzon Festival (Netherlands), as well as to Sydney Opera House, Arts Centre Melbourne, Adelaide Festival, Bleach Festival (Gold Coast) and throughout remote Northern Territory communities.
+Pre-pandemic highlights include Nick Power’s French/Australian collaboration featuring hip hop dance crews in Sydney and Paris, commissioned through the Major Festivals Initiative by Sydney, Adelaide & Brisbane Festivals, Two Crews (2020).
+Nick’s Between Tiny Cities opened in Sadlers Wells London on 30 April 2022, the first Australian work touring as part of the UK/Australia Season, after with over 20 seasons to date, including Tanz im August (Berlin) to imPulsTanz (Vienna), Noorderzon Festival (Netherlands), as well as to Sydney Opera House, Arts Centre Melbourne, Adelaide Festival, Bleach Festival (Gold Coast) and throughout remote Northern Territory communities.

 In 2014-15, we produced The Cambodian Space Project’s Cosmic Cambodia, in Kampot, Cambodia, in collaboration with Khmer Cultural Development Institute, and in residency at Casula Powerhouse, later touring to Sydney Festival, World Theatre Festival Brisbane, and OzAsia Festival Adelaide.

-We’ve also commissioned, produced and presented two series of short works events, Out of Iso (2020), with four programs over four weekends at our home base, 107, curated by Nick Power, Latai Taumoepeau, PACT and Branch Nebula; and Near and Now (2017), curated by Moogahlin Performing Arts, Martin del Amo, post and Theatre Kantanka.
+We’ve also commissioned, produced and presented three series of short works events, Out of Iso (2020), with four programs over four weekends at our home base, 107, curated by Nick Power, Latai Taumoepeau, PACT and Branch Nebula; Out of Iso Again!
+(2021, curated by Latai Taumoepeau, Malcolm Whittaker & Phil Downing; and Near and Now (2017), curated by Moogahlin Performing Arts (the inaugural Koori Gras), Martin del Amo, post and Theatre Kantanka.